cb372/scalacache/README.md

 ## Versioning

-Because of the use of Scala macros, ScalaCache is only available for Scala 2.11.x.
+ScalaCache is available for Scala 2.11.x and 2.12.0-M4.

 ## How to use